jnlt3/blackmarlin/README.md

 |*Logo by Alex Brunetti*|

-Blackmarlin is a chess engine fully written in Rust.
+Blackmarlin is a UCI compliant chess engine fully written in Rust.

-Make sure to compile the chess engine with `cargo build --release` or run it with `cargo run --release` in order to get the maximum strength out of the engine.
-If build fails, remove the jem option and try again.
+Make sure to compile the chess engine with `cargo build --release --features 'nnue'` or run it with `cargo run --release --features 'nnue'` in order to get the maximum strength out of the engine.

 Blackmarlin doesn't come with a built-in GUI.
-The recommended way of playing against the engine is to compile it locally and use it along with a Chess GUI that supports the UCI protocol.
+The recommended way of playing against the engine is to get the latest release or compile it locally and use it along with a Chess GUI that supports the UCI protocol.

-Blackmarlin also includes an optional Neural Network as a replacement for hand crafted evaluation.
-In order to enable this feature, add "nnue" to the feature flags: `cargo build --release --features 'nnue'`

-Using the neural network results in much stronger play.

 The repository used for NN training is [NNUE Marlin](https://github.com/dsekercioglu/nnue_marlin)